 Oh No: Don’t let egg wash drip down the sides of the biscuit dough.
 It can act like glue.

 Shopping Cart: For this recipe, I used a package of pressed cottage cheese, with the label specifying 0.5% milk fat and 78% moisture.
 Supermarkets sell it.
 Do not mistakenly buy creamed cottage cheese in a tub.

 Kitchen Secrets: Shredding cold butter is a superior alternative to pulsing it with flour in a food processor.

 P is for Pogacsa: In Hungarian, pogacsa means scone or cake.
-But everyone knows pogacsa specifically refers to ubiquitous savoury, flaky biscuits.
+But everyone knows pogacsa specifically refers to the savoury, flaky biscuits that are ubiquitous in Hungary.
 The most popular type is made with pork crackling called töpörtyú, or sometimes with smoked bacon.
 (Try: Potato & Bacon Pogacsa.)